DrakirL/DrakirL.github.io/p10/ancestry.md

 You learn one Cantrip Spell of your choice from any Spell List.

 ## Elves
-Elves are known to be fair and have pointed features, including a set of highly recognizable ears. <br>
+Elves are known to be fair and have pointed features, including a set of recognizably long ears. <br>
 ??? <br>
 ???
 ### Increased Attributes